Date : June 1st – June 4th, 2007

 Structure & Perception

-“In a city, buildings and structures were built not only as a function but also as a character that is able to talk for itself as an individual between others.
+In a city, buildings and structures were built not only as a function but also as a character that is able to talk for itself as an individual among others.
 These photographs show how I see structure in the city while creating my own perspective for every object within its own role in the photograph, thus creating its own story that shows my portrayal.
 In this bodywork, I illustrate my imagination at the time I looked at these buildings/structures, perceiving them differently, and capturing the shapes and perspectives through my lens as my imaginative eye.
 Then, based on the photograph, I recreated new scenery which is built using visual effects as a brush that paints on the photograph.
-For example, at the time I took “Playground” photograph, the structure’s shapes reminded me of a playground and stimulated my child memory, the memory of me that liked to run, jumps, swinging and slide on many kinds of objects.”
+For example, at the time I took “Playground” photograph, the structure’s shapes reminded me of a playground and stimulated my childhood memory, the memory of me that liked to run, jump, swing, and slide on many kinds of objects.

 Playground

-“Childhood experiences are one of the most everyday memories that will always embed in human mind, even unconsciously.
-Whether they are good or bad, they will affect one’s manner, thoughts and point of view.”
+Whether they are good or bad, they will affect one’s manner, thoughts, and point of view.”

 Eric Dalimarta